Lingual braces by a Specialist Orthodontist

-The term orthodontics is derived from ‘orthos’, a Greek word that means normal, straight or correct, and ‘dontos’ denoting teeth.
+The term orthodontist is derived from ‘orthos’, a Greek word that means normal, straight or correct, and ‘dontos’ denoting teeth.

-Self-ligation, apart from being a novel kind of brace is also a tooth movement philosophy that makes use of extremely light pressure applied by these minimal friction braces and superior shaped memory wires.
-A continuous gentle pressure affects the movement of teeth.
+Self-ligation apart from being a novel kind of brace is also a tooth movement philosophy that makes use of extremely light pressure applied by these minimal friction braces and superior shaped memory wires.
+Continuous gentle pressure affects the movement of teeth.
 Previously, conventional orthodontic treatment made use of heavy sporadic pressure.
 According to research, this light, minimal friction pressure seems to make more biological logic.
-The outcome is more stress on non-removal of teeth to achieve our objective of healthy, well-defined teeth and an attractive smile that goes with the facial appearance.
+The outcome is more stress on the non-removal of teeth to achieve our objective of healthy, well-defined teeth and an attractive smile that goes with the facial appearance.

 Orthodontic headgear is employed in one kind of early rectification.
 It involves fixing metal rings or bands around the six-year upper molars to serve as anchors on top of which the headgear is placed!

 Headgear generates special pressures that direct the development of the jaws and face.
 In addition, it is employed to shift teeth into optimal positions or to stop teeth from shifting when they should not.